Protocol Lending Guide 2025: Complete Guide

 Yield aggregators automate complex DeFi strategies:

-- Yearn Finance: Pioneer in automated yield optimization
+- Yearn Finance: Pioneer in automated yield optimisation

 - Beefy Finance: Multi-chain yield farming platform